sagarn2379/Sagar_Project/README.md

 Steps
 1.)
-Download and import it to eclipse.
+Download and import it to eclipse. a.)
+Click the URL given b.) click Download zip and save the file in your local. c.)
+Open eclipse, navigate to new >  Import > Import as maven project > brows you local and select.
 2.)
 Navigate to Project(on eclipse bar) > clean > ok
 3.)
 Right click on project and run as maven install 4.)
 Right click on project and run on server